IsasGithub/GIS_FloodAnalysis/README.md

 ```
 ## Results
-The resulting flood risk map shows, that within the extent of the 2021 flood, the average flood risk level is mainly moderate, with some areas with a high risk.
+The resulting flood risk map shows that within the extent of the 2021 flood, the average flood risk level is mainly moderate, with some areas with a high risk.
 There are only rare spots where the risk of inundation is very high, but on the other hand, there is not a single pixel in the entire polygon with a (very) low level of risk.

 ![riskmap](Figures/FloodRiskMap.png)